ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### 3. A tainted form warning is added

-The next page describes [tainted fields](/concepts/tainted), which shows a dialog to the user when navigating away from a modified ("tainted" or "dirty") form.
+[Tainted fields](/concepts/tainted) is a feature which shows a dialog to the user when navigating away from a modified ("tainted" or "dirty") form.
 This is enabled by default, again to avoid data loss for the user.

 ## Usage

-If you want to modify the `use:enhance` behavior, the following codeblock shows the options available along with the default values; you don't need to add them unless you want to change a value.
+If you want to modify the basic `use:enhance` behavior, here are the options available along with the default values; you don't need to add them unless you want to change a value.

 ```ts
 const { form, enhance, reset } = superForm(data.form, {